CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 But how would they work?
 They're both based on the intersection of the equatorial and ecliptic planes.
 But as we've seen, those planes move relative to each other, and relative to distant stars

 For the field of astronomy, the answer is "it's too complicated, so fuck it."
-In the above list of complications that influence the angles and positions of these planes, two of them work on human timescales: nutation and polar motion.
+In the above list of complications that influence the angles and positions of these planes, only two of them work on human timescales: nutation and polar motion.

 Nutation is a large enough effect, and happens with a short enough period that it has to be taken into account in the coordinate system.
-Otherwise, every 10 years all of the starts and planets in the sky will be whole degrees off [todo: check].
+Otherwise, every 10 years all of the starts and planets in the sky will be whole arcseconds off (gasp!) [todo: check].

+[todo: more]

+The solution to this craziness is:

+- Fix the ecliptic plane.
+- Find the "mean equator," the average equatorial plane over short timescales.
+So that would be nutation and polar motion.
+- Describe the locations of all modies in the sky in terms of these planes, and backsolve to the true coordinate, taking into account the theoretical nutation and polar motion.

+These planes, the ecliptic and mean equator, do change, just not on human timescales.
+You want to enable ultra precise calculations, or to enable people to do calculations for the very distant past.
+So you associate these planes, and all of the measurements you make with them, relative to a moment in time.
+The current "epoch" in use is J2000, January 1 2000 at 12:00 noon TT.
+The next epoch will be J2050.

+This way, measurements of things in the sky can stay relatively stable over the years, can remain precise, and can also be "about right" even if you don't account for nutation and the rest.

+[todo: some code]

+## Cometary

+# Objects in orbit

+Ellipses are hard...

+In order to cope, a number of concepts are introduced.
+Similar to what happened in the coordinate system chapter, we're first going to take care of the happy case, circular orbits, and then start adding terms to get to elliptical orbits.

+The eccentricity of the earth's orbit around the sun is roughly 0.0167 at the moment.
+This means that the ratio of the semi-minor axis to the semi-major axis is $\sqrt{1 - 0.0167^2}$, which is about 0.9998.
+Meaning, earth's orbit around the sun is extremely close to a perfect circle.
+The moon is similar, with an eccentricity of around 0.05.

+Circular orbits have the property that their velocity (and thus their period) are determined by the masses of both bodies and the radius.
+Which means if we know about the masses and period of an eliptical orbit, we can find a unique "matching" circular orbit of the same period.

+In an eliptical orbit velocities vary over time, fastest near the pericenter and slowest near the apocenter.
+But in a circular orbit, (angular) velocity is constant.
+In Astronomical Algorithms, there are higher order terms, but this doesn't affect the analysis.

+If we mark the pericenter as a "starting point" in the orbit, we can ask "in the orbital plane, how far has the orbiting body traveled past the starting point, expressed as an angle?"
+This is called the body's "true anomaly."

+We can also ask "how far would the body have traveled past its starting point if it had a circular orbit of the same period, expressed as an angle?"
+This is called the body's "mean anomaly."

+If we do the same thing, but this time mark the ascending node as the "starting point", we'd get the "true longitude" and "mean longitude" instead.

+The last one to introduce is the "argument of periapsis," which is the angle between the ascending node and the pericenter.
+So in other words, "true longitude = true anomaly + argument of periapsis", and likewise "mean longitude = mean anomaly + argument of periapsis"".

+[image]

+The thing that connects the "true" values with the "mean" values is the "equation of center".
+The equation of center is the true anomaly minus the mean anomaly.
+There's no closed-form expression for the equation of center, but for low eccentricities (like the sun-earth and earth-moon orbits) there's a good series expansion:

+For mean anomaly $M$ and eccentricity $e$, Astronomical Algorithms expands the equation of center out to $\sin{3M}$:

+$$
+\begin{aligned}
+EOC \approx & \left( 2e - \frac{1}{4}e^3 + \frac{5}{96}e^5 + \frac{107}{4608}e^7 \right) \sin{M} + \\
+      & \left( \frac{5}{4}e^2 - \frac{11}{24}e^4 + \frac{17}{192}e^6 \right) \sin{2M} + \\
+      & \left( \frac{13}{12}e^3 + \frac{43}{64}e^5 + \frac{95}{512}e^7 \right) \sin{3M} .
+\end{aligned}
+$$

+Here, EOC is expressed in radians because $e$ is unitless.

+So yeah.
+You can get the true longitude from the mean longitude by adding the equation of center:

+$$
+\begin{aligned}
+& \text{mean longitude} + EOC \\
+&= (\text{argument of periapsis} + \text{mean anomaly}) + (\text{true anomaly} - \text{mean anomaly}) \\
+&= \text{argument of periapsis} + \text{true anomaly} \\
+&= \text{true longitude} .
+\end{aligned}
+$$

+## Cometary

+So all of this is clearly antiquated.
+Elliptical orbits were obviously very difficult to work with before calculators and computers.
+Hence you do most of your calcs in terms of circular orbits, and correct them at the end.

+In a 2-body system, this analysis applies equally well to both objects.
+However, Astronomical Algorithms never touches on this.
+The book just assumes that, for the sun-earth and the earth-moon systems, the big object stays fixed at the focus of the smaller body's orbit.
+Which seems like a large omission for such a book.

 ```
 var image = atob("sLAB//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////6AAL////////////////////////9QBVVRX//////////////////////4AAAAAAP/////////////////////QAAVVVUBf////////////////////AAAAACAAD////////////////////AAAVVVVVVX//////////////////+AAAAAKoAAA//////////////////9VVVVVVVVUVVf////////////////+AAAACqqqqAIL////////////////9FVVVVVVVVVVVX///////////////+AACqqqq6/6AAi////////////////BVVVVVVVVVVVVV///////////////ACqr/qqqq/qCCgP//////////////VVVVVVVVVVVVVVV//////////////gCr/+qqqqqqqAKgP/////////////1VVVVVVVVVVVVVVVf////////////wAqruqoKqiqqqqKqD////////////1VVVVVVVVVVVVVVVVf///////////4Cv6qi6oqqqqqqqICD///////////9VVVVVVVVVVVVVVVVVf//////////+ivqqv/qiqqKqqqIKCj///////////VVVVVVVVVVVVVVVVVVf//////////qrqqru//qqir+quqgAr//////////1VVVVVVVVVVVVVVVVVVf/////////7r+oq////qoKr+r4qACr/////////9VVVVVVVVVVVVVVVVVVVf////////+//qv/////qiqrvv6AACD/////////VVVVVVVVVVVVVVVVVVVVf////////v/qr//////qr/7++qAAKD////////1VVVVVVVVVVVVVVVVVVVVf/////////+q/////6+o///6qACAAD///////9VVVVVVVVVVVVVVVVVVVVVf/////////6r/////+/r///4qAAKIH///////1VVVVVVVVVVVVVVVVVUVVV///////7/+q//////6+v///+gAgKov//////9VVVVVVVVVVVVVVVVVVVVVV//////+//77//////67////6AKqqoP//////VVVVVVVVVVVVVVVVVVVVVVV//////7/////////6r/////oIqo/qf/////9VVVVVVVVVVVVVVVVVVVVVVX/////+/////////7+q/////qqqr/o//////VVVVVVVVVVVVVVVVVVVVVVVX/////////////////r////+q4iP/r/////9VVVVVVVVVVVVVVVVVVVVVVVf////+/////////6r+v////6roA//r/////VVVVVVVVVVVVVVVVVVVVVVVVf//////////////+6q/////6/6A/+P////9VVVVVVVVVVVVVVVVVVVVQVVV///////////////7qL///////qD/6v////VVVVVVVVVVVVVVVVVVVVVVVVV///////////////+qv//////+qD/q////9VVVVVVVVVVVVVVVVVVVVVVVVX///+//+////////6u//47v//+oL+q////VVVVVVVVVVVVVVVVVVVVXVVVVX//////7//7/v//+q///r/////oKqj///9VVVVVVVVVVVVVVVVV1VVVVVVVf/////+P///////qv/6+v////6oq6v///1VVVVVVVVVVVVVVVVVVVVVVVVV///7/////////+vv///6/////v6KqP///VVVVVVVVVVVVVVVVVVVVVVVVVX///7////////uv/////r/////76qq///1VVVVVVVVVVVVVV1VXVVVVVVVVX/////////66q7v////6v////+r6qr///VVVVVVVVVVVVVVVVVVVVVVVVVVf////////+rqqr//7//qv//////7uv//9VdVVVVVVVVVVVVVVVVVVVVVVVV//+//////6qqqv/+ruqK/////v//6///1X1VVVVVVVVVVVVVVVVVVVVVVVX//7//////qqCq//qquqq///r7//+r//9VV1VVVVVVVVVVVVVVVVVVVVVVVf//v//////qgL//+qogCp//+qv//6r//1Vf1VVVVVVVV1VVVVVVVVFVVVVV//+////+//6r///6qqgCr//4q///qv//VVdVVVVVVVVXVVVVVVVVVVVVVVV//z////6v/q/////6oAiq/+qq//+q//9VVdVVVVVVVVVVVVVVVVVVVVVVVX//v///+q+vr////+6IACCv+qq//6r//1VVV1VVVVVVVVVVVVVVVVVVVVVVf/+v///+r/+r///r+iCogAuoiv/+Kv//VVVVVVVVVVVVVVVVVVVVVVVVVVV//6v///6//7q//6rqgKIAD/qCv/oq//9VVVVVVVVVVVVVVVVVUVVVVVVVVX//i///////66//6qqoioAq6oCv+ir//1VVVVVVVVVVVVVVVVVRVVVVVVVVf/8K////////7/6iqqgAACqqqCvuqv//VV9VXVVVVVVVVVVVVVVVVVVVVVV//wr////////q6ioqoAAACCPqKq6q//9VVVVVVVVVVVVVVVRVVVVVVVVVVX//KP/////7/+r+qqqgCIAAKv4qLqr//1VXVX1VVVVVVVVVVVVFVVVVVVVVf/+q///////+6v6qqqgAAAAL+Ag6qv//VVVV3VVVVVVVVVVVVVVBVVVVVVV//6L/////+//q/+qqqIgAAAv+Iq6q//9VVVXdVVVVVVVVVVVVVUFVVVVVVf//oL/////6//r/6qqoigIACv4q6Kr//9VXdVVVVVVVVVVVVVVVVBVVVVVV//+or/////r//7/qqoKACAAK/qrgqf//1VVVVVVVVVVVVVVVVVVUVVVVVVX//6ru////+v//r/6qqoAIAAK6qqir///VVVVVVVVVVVVVVVVVVVVVVVVVVf//yuv/////////+qqiCiAAAoKqoqv//9VVVVVVVVVVVVVVVVVVVVVVVVVX///o6//////+///+qoCoAiACogAoi///9VVVVVVVVVVVVVVVVVVVVVVVVVf//+Cq///v//7///qgiKAAIAIKAAAn///1VVVVVVVVVVVVVVVVVVUVVVUVV///8Kq+v+v/7v//+oKooAKAAAoAAC////VVVVVVVVVVVVVVVVVVVFVVUBVX///4ii7qq//7///6ioKACIAACAAAL////VUVVVVVVVVVVVVVRVVVVVVQBV////qqiv6q7+v///qCggACAAAAAAA////9VVVVVVVVVVVVVVVFVVVVVVAVX////gqq+qr+u+///oICACgAAAAAAL////9VVVVVdVVVVVVVFVVVFVVFUBV////+qyqqP/6/////gAAAIAgAAAAA/////1VVVVVVVVVVVVVRVVRVVVVAFX////+qiqq///u///+gAAAAAAAAAAL/////VVVVVVVVVVVVVRRVVFVVVVFV/////6qCqr//////6gAAAAAAAAAAA//////VVVVVVVVVVVVVQFURVVVVRFX/////4AAqv//6+77oAAAAAAAgAAAL//////VVVVVVVVVVVQAVVVVVVVUVV//////gAAKP/+rqqoAAAAAAAAAACq//////9VFVVVVVVVVQAFRRVVVVUVVX//////gACAv/q6oAAAAAAAAAAAAIr//////9UFVVVVVVRVAAAVVVVVVVVV///////KAICq6r/gAAAAAAAACAAAi///////1VVRVVVVVREAAABVVVVVVVf//////+CgoAKq+qgAAAAAAAAAAAKv///////1VVVVVVVVRAAAFBRVVVBVV///////+CIgAqqqgAAAAAAAAAAACD////////1VVVVVVVVRBABUVVVURVVf///////+Kqqq6qiAAAAAAAAAAACC/////////1VVVVVVVVRVAAFVVVVVVX////////+IqiK6CqoAAAAAAAAAAAv/////////1VVVVVVVVEFBAFVVVVVV/////////8ioqqqAAAAAAAAAAAACL//////////VVVVVVVVUVQAQVVVVVVf/////////8KoqigCIAAAAAAAAAAAP//////////VVVVVVVVQAAAVVVVVVX//////////+KKqqiCIAAAAAAAAAAD///////////1VVVVVVVEBBQVVVVVV///////////+CqqqqAgAAAAAAAAAA////////////1VVVVVVUQABVVVVVVf///////////+CqqqqAgAAAAAAAAAf////////////1VVVVVVRQUBQVVVVf/////////////AoKqqKAAAAAAAAAP/////////////9VVVVVVUEBVUVVQX//////////////oKqqoAAAAAAAAAD//////////////9VVVVVVUEVVFRVV///////////////4KAqoAAAAAAAAD////////////////VVVVVVUABEAFV////////////////+CoAAAAAAAAAD/////////////////1VVVVVAARAAF//////////////////gAAAAAAAAAD//////////////////9VVVVVAAAAF///////////////////4AAAAAAAAD////////////////////1VRVVQAAX/////////////////////gAAAAAA///////////////////////VQQAQF////////////////////////+AAAv//////////////////////////X///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////8=");